 We want to make sure that our service is simple and easy to use, whatever your needs.
 If you do have any specific needs or preferences, please let us know and we will make adjustments where we can.
-You can contact us by telephone, textphone, email, online chat or twitter (Our contact details are included at the beginning and end of this guide).
+You can contact us by telephone, textphone, SMS, WhatsApp, email, X/Twitter or in writing.
+Our contact details are included at the beginning and end of this guide.
+The process can be conducted by telephone or in writing.